 The Maxus D60 is a vehicle that took design cues from the Tarantula Electric SUV Concept, which SAIC Maxus previewed at the 2018 Beijing Auto Show.
-With its upcoming launch in the Philippine market, you could expect that the Maxus D60 will be offered with a seven-seater seat configuration.
-The reason for this is that offering the seven-seat variant of the D60 is the most practical thing to do since those types of vehicles have a large market in the Philippines.
+The Philippine-spec Maxus D60 is be offered with a seven-seater or five-seater configuration.
+The new Maxus D60 comeptes with segment rivals such as the Honda CR-V, Chery Tiggo 8, Geely Okavango, among others.

 The exterior of the Maxus D60 is aggressive, bold, and striking.
 The front end is fitted with a massive grille that’s integrated with chrome trims.
 One of the things that you’ll also notice on the D60 is its muscular bumper.
 Turning at the side, the D60’s muscular appeal continues to be seen through its wide wheel arches as well as sharp character lines.
 On the other hand, the rear comes with sleek design cues as seen on the D60’s taillights and spoiler.
 Moreover, the D60’s bold look is finished off with a large bumper.

 Inside, the Maxus D60 comes with a dark interior theme.
 The top-spec Elite variant features leather seats while the Pro trim has fabric seats.
 Both variants of the Maxus D60 is fitted with an 8-inch infotainment system as well as Bluetooth connectivity.
 The D60 Elite variant offers seating up to seven indivduals while the Pro trim only comes with a five-seater setup.

 Tech & Safety